hG3n/udp-webcam-stream/README.md

 Where S marks the beginning of an image, C a central part, E the end of an image.
 For each image there is a random two digit Id created.
 Each Chunk is numerated.
 The last 4 bytes of information is used by the receiving side to reconstruct an image.

+The repo contains two executable files.

+### main.py
+The `main.py` file starts the server and immediately captures images and sends them to the specified ip:port.

+### capture.py
+The `capture.py` program basically opens a live image stream where the capture area is specified with four points by simply clicking on the image starting with the top-left corner in clockwise direction.

 ## Requirements
 future==0.17.1
 numpy==1.16.2